Adopted February 2019

 - In accordance with the Children First Act 2015, the Board has carried out an assessment of any potential for harm to a child while attending the school or participating in school activities.
 A written assessment setting out the areas of risk identified and the school’s procedures for managing those risks is attached as an appendix to these procedures.

 - The various procedures referred to in this Statement can be accessed via the school’s website, the DES website or will be made available on request by the school.

-6. This statement has been published on the school’s website and has been provided to all members of school personnel, the Parents’ Association and the patron.
+- This statement has been published on the school’s website and has been provided to all members of school personnel, the Parents’ Association (if any) and the patron.
 It is readily accessible to parents and guardians on request.
 A copy of this Statement will be made available to Tusla and the Department if requested.